This organization shall be known as the Rochester Recreation Club for the Deaf, Inc., hereafter named RRCD, a non-profit organization.

 Section 4: Secretary

 The Secretary shall record and preserve the minutes of all proceedings of each meeting, including the Board of Directors.
 The Secretary shall conduct all correspondence when needed.
-A copy of minutes from all business meetings shall be kept on the Club premises at all times and shall be made available to members upon request.
+A copy of minutes from all business meetings shall always be kept on the Club premises and shall be made available to members upon request.

 Section 5: Treasurer

 The Treasurer shall be bonded.
 The Treasurer shall receive all monies due and maintain all monies in the Club’s bank account.
 The Treasurer shall pay all bills, keep the club’s account current, and present a financial report at all regular and Board of Directors meetings.
 The Treasurer shall also keep an account of all possessions and investments.
-A copy of all previous financial reports shall be kept on the Club premise at all times and shall be made available to members upon request.
+A copy of all previous financial reports shall always be kept on the Club premises and shall be made available to members upon request.

 DUTIES OF THE BOARD OF DIRECTORS